-The Conserving Carolina Speaker Series features educational events at three locations in our service area –Walnut Creek Preserve, Landrum Library, Laughing Waters Retreat, in Gerton, and Hendersonville Green Drinks.
+The Conserving Carolina Speaker Series features educational events at four locations in our service area –Walnut Creek Preserve, Landrum Library, Laughing Waters Retreat, in Gerton, and Hendersonville Green Drinks.
 Each speaker series hosts experts and enthusiasts from all over the Carolinas who share their knowledge on interesting and relevant topics of nature, wildlife, recreation, and so on.

 Walnut Creek Preserve

 The Conserving Carolina Speaker Series at Walnut Creek Preserve is held at the Anne Elizabeth Suratt Nature Center once a month on a Saturday morning at 10:30 a.m.
 This series aims to connect the community to nature by educating them on topics of environmental and natural importance.
 Among many topics, speakers have presented on the biodiversity of the Southern Blue Ridge Escarpment, the role of native plants in the landscape, and Cherokee people and invasive species.